 3. Anxious-Preoccupied Attachment

-A person who has an anxious-preoccupied attachment style is considered to be more on the side of insecure.
+A person who has an anxious-preoccupied attachment style is considered to be more on the side of insecurity.
 This style often comes from an early environment, in which the caregiver was either emotionally unavailable or inconsistent.
-This person usually has a low self-esteem and desires a ton of attention and reassurance from their partner.
+This person usually has low self-esteem and desires a ton of attention and reassurance from their partner.
 They tend to fear that the person they love doesn’t really love them back or will abandon them.
 This individual seeks to find security and safety within the relationship.
 They see their partner as someone who completes them or saves them from either themselves or a situation.
-The relationship becomes apart of their identity, making them more possessive or clingy out of fear of losing their partner.
-However this behavior can end up pushing their partner away.
+The relationship becomes a part of their identity, making them more possessive or clingy out of fear of losing their partner.
+However, this behavior can end up pushing their partner away.

 4. Fearful-Avoidant Attachment

 A person who experienced childhood trauma may have this attachment style because they most likely didn’t receive care or comfort from the person that was supposed to take care of them.
 Therefore their behavior tends to be a combination of being anxious and dismissive.
 They tend to perceive themselves as giving a lot more in the relationship than they’re receiving, which can lead to them resenting their partner for not meeting their needs.
 Yet they struggle to communicate how they feel and even identify what exactly they do need.

 No attachment style makes a person “bad” or “good” it is simply a way to identify what your natural tendency is bent toward.
 It can bring awareness to a relationship and help them know how to communicate better.
 As two individuals who love each other grow and gain a better understanding of one another it can transform a person from an insecure attachment into a secure one.
 We all have a little dysfunction in us, as we’re all born sinners, but we can let God transform us into a new person by changing the way we think.
 Then we will learn to know God’s will for us, which is good and pleasing and perfect (Rom.
 12:2).